|Hometown:||West Middlesex, Pa.|

 Laeng joined the Huskers after training with Olympic Dreams Gymnastics under coaches Gary and Dawn Toussaint.
 At the 2011 Junior Olympic National Invitational Laeng had a breakout performance taking the vault (9.575) and beam titles (9.575).
 Those titles as well as strong performances on floor and bars gave her the all-around title with a score of 37.100.
 Laeng was also the 2012 state bars champion in Pennsylvania.
 A competitor at the 2012 Junior National Championships, Laeng posted her best all-around score of 37.425.

 Laeng was born on June 2, 1995 in Sharon, Pa.
 She is the daughter of Jack and Joni Laeng, and has one sister, Jacalyn, and one brother, Scotty.
 In high school, she was a part of the National Honor Society, Honor Roll, Environmental Science Club and Student Council.
 A three-time NACGC/W Scholastic All-American, Laeng graduated from Nebraska in May of 2017 with a degree in psychology.
-She received a Big Ten Postgraduate Scholarship in 2017.
-Laeng earned a Big Ten Distinguished Scholar Award in both 2015 and 2016 and she is a three-time Academic All-Big Ten selection.
-Laeng is a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+She earned prestigious NCAA and Big Ten Postgraduate Scholarships in 2017.
+Laeng was a three-time Big Ten Distinguished Scholar (2015, 2016, 2017) and a three-time Academic All-Big Ten selection.
+Laeng is an eight-time member of the Nebraska Scholar-Athlete Honor Roll.
 She earned a Nebraska HERO Leadership Award in 2015 and is a four-time member of the Tom Osborne Citizenship Team.

 Laeng's Career Highs at Nebraska